 Some histopathologic features have been reported to occur more frequently in breast cancers characterized by a BRCA1/2 pathogenic or likely pathogenic variant.
-For example, several studies have shown that BRCA1 breast cancer is more likely to be characterized as ER-/PRnegative and HER2-negative (ie, "triple negative").
-141-146 Studies have reported BRCA1 mutations in 7% to 28% of patients with triple-negative breast cancer.
-75,113,146-153 A meta-analysis examining 12 studies with 2533 patients with breast cancer showed that women with triple-negative breast cancer are more likely to be carriers of a BRCA1 mutation, relative to women with breast cancer that is not classified as triple-negative (relative risk [RR] = 5.65; 95% CI, 4.15-7.69).
-154 Several reports have also suggested the role of BRCA2 mutations in triple-negative breast cancer.
-The incidence of BRCA2 mutations range from 1% to 17% in studies of triple-negative breast cancer cases unselected for age or family history.
-113,147,152,153,155 In a sample of 396 women with HER2-positive breast cancer diagnosed at 40 years of age or younger, 4% had a BRCA1 or BRCA2 mutation.
-156 founder mutations were found in 11% of patients.
-Among the subgroup with triple-negative breast cancer (n = 65), the incidence of BRCA mutations was 39% (BRCA1 mutation in 30%; BRCA2 mutation in 9%).
-Other studies including Ashkenazi Jewish women diagnosed with any breast cancer showed that a BRCA1/2 mutation was detected in 11% to 18%.
-113,158
+For example, several studies have shown that BRCA1 breast cancer is more likely to be characterized as ER-/PRnegative and HER2-negative (ie, "triple negative").141-146 Studies have reported BRCA1 mutations in 7% to 28% of patients with triple-negative breast cancer.^{75,113,146-153} A meta-analysis examining 12 studies with 2533 patients with breast cancer showed that women with triple-negative breast cancer are more likely to be carriers of a BRCA1 mutation, relative to women with breast cancer that is not classified as triple-negative (relative risk [RR] = 5.65; 95% CI, 4.15-7.69).154 Several reports have also suggested the role of BRCA2 mutations in triple-negative breast cancer.
+The incidence of BRCA2 mutations range from 1% to 17% in studies of triple-negative breast cancer cases unselected for age or family history.^{113,147,152,153,155} In a sample of 396 women with HER2-positive breast cancer diagnosed at 40 years of age or younger, 4% had a BRCA1 or BRCA2 mutation.156

 An increased incidence of BRCA1/2 mutations was reported in triplenegative breast cancer cases from at-risk populations.
-Among Ashkenazi Jewish women with breast cancer unselected for family history (N = 451), triple-negative disease was observed in 14% of patients and BRCA
+Among Ashkenazi Jewish women with breast cancer unselected for family history (N = 451), triple-negative disease was observed in 14% of patients and BRCA founder mutations were found in 11% of patients.157 Among the subgroup with triple-negative breast cancer (n = 65), the incidence of BRCA mutations was 39% (BRCA1 mutation in 30%; BRCA2 mutation in 9%).157 Other studies including Ashkenazi Jewish women diagnosed with any breast cancer showed that a BRCA1/2 mutation was detected in 11% to 18%.^{113,158}

-Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic
+National Comprehensive NCCN Guidelines Version 1.2021 NCCN Cancer Network [®] Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic

-Among patients with triple-negative disease, BRCA mutation carriers were diagnosed at a younger age compared with non-carriers. ^{149,159} In a study of a large cohort of patients with triple-negative breast cancer (N = 403), the median age of diagnosis among carriers of BRCA1 mutations (n = 65) was 39 years.
-148 Patients in this population-based study were unselected for family history or age.
+Among patients with triple-negative disease, BRCA mutation carriers were diagnosed at a younger age compared with non-carriers.^{149,159} In a study of a large cohort of patients with triple-negative breast cancer (N = 403), the median age of diagnosis among carriers of BRCA1 mutations (n = 65) was 39 years.148 Patients in this population-based study were unselected for family history or age.
 Among the group of patients with early-onset (age at diagnosis <40 years) triple-negative breast cancer (n = 106), the incidence of BRCA1 mutations was 36%; the incidence was 27% among those diagnosed before 50 years of age (n = 208).
-For patients with triple-negative breast cancer with a family history of breast and/or ovarian cancer (n = 105), BRCA1 mutations were found in 48% of patients.
-148
+For patients with triple-negative breast cancer (n = 105), BRCA1 mutations were found in 48% of patients.148